nglasl/silverstripe-mediawesome/README.md

 * Select `Types and Attributes`
 * Select the respective type.

-These attributes will appear on media pages of the respective type.
+These attributes will appear on media pages of the respective type, and are versioned.

 ![versioning](https://raw.githubusercontent.com/nglasl/silverstripe-mediawesome/master/client/images/mediawesome-attribute-versioning.png)